YigaoFan/FlyCppTestFrame/README.md

 		ASSERT(a[0] == 1);
 		ASSERT(a[1] == 2);

-		// SECTION can nested without limit
-		SECTION("Change element") {
+		// SECTION can be nested without limit SECTION("Change element") {
 			a[0] = 3;
 			ASSERT(a[0] == 3);